LeeCampbell/IntroToRx/content/B_Disposables.md

 </dl>

 <!--
 TODO: we recently made SingleAssignmentDisposableValue public after a request to do so.
+This also doesn't mention MultipleAssignmentDisposableValue, which has been around for a while.

 TODO: ICancelable?